 - Create Your Campaign Structure Based on Different Budgetary Controls

-On Adwords, you can control the spreading of your budget with the help of the proper segmentation of your campaign aspects.
+On Google Ads, you can control the spreading of your budget with the help of the proper segmentation of your campaign aspects.
 This is quite helpful because by appropriately allotting your budget based on different aspects of your campaign, you are able to allocate more resources to campaign segmentations that provide greater profit.

 Some of the factors that you want to consider in spreading your budget properly are geographies, product lines and other settings like network targeting and device targeting.
 You may want to push certain budget on the aspect of the mentioned factors so that you can make your campaigns more focused on specific factors that greatly affect the structure of your campaign.